Click here to view the Messiah University events calendar.

 - Sollenberger Sports Center: The main entrance areas include the side entrance from the SCC parking lot that leads directly into the “Hall of Champions” (the entrance with the window decals, formerly the “star entrance”); the lobby outside of the Multi-purpose Room and the “Hall of Champions” itself.

-- Hostetter Chapel: Main entrance lobby space includes the Narthex (the lobby area directly outside of the sanctuary) and the building entrance and lobby area directly outside of the College Ministries Offices and HC113.
+- Hostetter Chapel: Main entrance lobby space includes the Narthex (the lobby area directly outside of the sanctuary) and the building entrance and lobby area directly outside of the Campus Ministries Offices and HC113.

 - Murray Library: Main entrance lobby is the area through the main double exterior doors to the automatic doors to the entrance of the library interior.